Share the Bounty, a project of Berkshire Grown, supports Farm to Pantry Partnerships!

 Gould Farm and participants in WIC

-Hancock Shaker Village and the Christian Center, Pittsfield
+Hancock Shaker Village and the Christian Center in Pittsfield

 Indian Line Farm and the People’s Pantry in Great Barrington

-Many Forks Farm* – subsidized shares, Clarksburg, MA
+Many Forks Farm (offering subsidized shares) in Clarksburg

 Mill River Farm and participants in WIC